wgsl-tooling-wg/wesl-spec/Packaging.md

 Here, the `random::rand()` function has internal state represented by `prng_state`.
 If two packages depend on semver-compatible versions of `random`, then they would share that internal state.
-If however they depend on non-semver-compatible versions, two copies of the state and the `rand()` function will be used, suddenly producing different results.
+If however they depend on non-semver-compatible versions, two copies of the state and the `rand()` function can be used, suddenly producing different results.

 ## Visibility